 The Olympiad is run in four stages: preliminary round, semi-final round, regional qualifiers (for more information on the qualifiers, see 4.
 Regional Qualifiers) and world finals.

 The first two rounds are held on different dates in different countries.
-Country coordinators can choose one of the two options:
+The national coordinators chose the following date:

 The dates for each of the countries will be published on the Registration page of the Hippo Olympiad website.